kommercio/nodejs_project/README.md

 ## Task 1
 ### Create this endpoint: [POST] `/api/product`
-Save a Product into a database.
+Save a Product into Mongo database.
 Product should have these properties:
 - id
 - name
 - price